-- 1. the employee's own serious health condition as defined by the federal Family and Medical Leave Act, or - 2. the serious health condition of a family member, defined, as spouse, children, stepchildren, parent, stepparent, brothers, sisters, stepbrothers, stepsisters, mother-inlaw, father-in-law, grandparents, grandchildren, aunt or uncle.
+- 1. the employee's own serious health condition as defined by the federal Family and Medical Leave Act, or - 2. the serious health condition of a family member, defined, as spouse, children, stepchildren, parent, stepparent, brothers, sisters, stepbrothers, stepsisters, mother in law, father in law, grandparents, grandchildren, aunt or uncle.

-d.
-Leave Donation Restrictions
+D. Leave Donation Restrictions

-Employees can donate up to half the leave they have available in their PTO and Auxiliary PTO accounts.
-Employees may receive up to nine (9) months maximum of donated leave, donated leave of more than 30 days will be considered a non-salaried supplement and shall not be utilized in the calculation of pensions, deferred compensation(s), and accrual of time credited to an employee's longevity.
+Employees can donate up to half the leave they have nine (9) months donated leave, donated leave of more than 30 days will be considered a non-salaried supplement and shall not be utilized in the calculation of pensions, deferred compensation(s), and accrual of time credited to an employee's longevity.
 The city will continue to pay their portion toward the group insurance plans, social security replacement, and longevity pay.
 Donated leave is not considered time worked, and the employee receiving the donation will not accrue leave in their PTO account while on donated leave.
 Donated leave must be submitted in advance for use and cannot be used retroactively.

-e.
-Administration
+E. Administration

-An employee donating leave must complete a leave transfer form (PF-306) and turn the form into the Human Resources Division for verification of leave balance.
+An employee donating leave must complete a leave transfer form (PF-306) and turn the form into the Human Resources Office for verification of leave balance.
 This form will be forwarded to the Finance Department for processing.
 Employees receiving leave will be awarded leave hours based on the "cash value" of the donated leave.

-f.
-Tax Treatment
+F. Tax Treatment